House of Orange-Nassau: William III and the risk of extinction

 William II died in 1849.
 He was succeeded by his son, William III.
 A rather conservative, even reactionary man, William III was sharply opposed to the new 1848 constitution.
 He continually tried to form governments that were dependent on his support, even though it was prohibitively difficult for a government to stay in office against the will of Parliament.
 In 1868, he tried to sell Luxembourg to France, which was the source of a quarrel between Prussia and France.

 William III had a rather unhappy marriage with Sophie of Württemberg, and his heirs died young.
 This raised the possibility of the extinction of the House of Orange-Nassau.
 After the death of Queen Sophie in 1877, William remarried to 20-year-old Emma of Waldeck and Pyrmont in 1879; he was 41 years older than her.
 On 31 August 1880, Queen Emma gave birth to their daughter and the royal heiress, Wilhelmina.
-There were considerably more concerns over the royal dynasty's future, when Wilhelmina's marriage with Duke Henry of Mecklenburg-Schwerin (since 1901) repeatedly resulted in miscarriage.
-Had the House of Orange died out, the throne would likely have passed to Prince Heinrich XXXII Reuss of Köstritz, leading the Netherlands into an undesirable strong influence of the German Empire that would threaten Dutch independence.
+There were considerably more concerns over the royal dynasty's future, when Wilhelmina's marriage with Duke Henry of Mecklenburg-Schwerin (since 1901) repeatedly resulted in miscarriages.
+Had the House of Orange died out, the throne would likely have passed to Prince Heinrich XXXII Reuss of Köstritz, leading the Netherlands into an undesirably strong influence from the German Empire that would threaten Dutch independence.
 Not just Socialists, but now also Anti-Revolutionary politicians including Prime Minister Abraham Kuyper and Liberals such as Samuel van Houten advocated the restoration of the Republic in Parliament in case the marriage remained childless.
 The birth of Princess Juliana in 1909 put the question to rest.